What is Cloud Computing

 What is Cloud Computing?

 This model presents impeccable advantages in terms of scalability, accessibility and cost.
 Users can easily access these cloud services from anywhere and at any time.
 All they need to have is an internet connection.
-The efficiency and flexibility of cloud computing certainly have made it a foundational stone of modern IT infrastructure.
+The efficiency and flexibility of this technology certainly have made it a foundational stone of modern IT infrastructure.
 It has enabled businesses to intently focus on their core operations by giving them unprecedented access to cutting-edge technology.

 Origins Of Cloud Computing

-Let's move on to understand the origins of cloud computing.
+Let's move on to understand the origins of it.
 Its history can easily be traced back to the 1960s.
 This is when computer scientist John McCarthy initially proposed the idea of introducing computing as a public utility.
 But it wasn't until around late 1990s or early 2000s that this presented concept started to come to life.
 The advent of the internet, along with virtualization technologies was what made it possible.

 Companies such as Salesforce pioneered Software as a Service (SaaS).
 It was the one that offered apps over the web.
 Amazon Web Services (AWS) was launched in 2006 and introduced Infrastructure as a Service or IaaS in the circuit.
 It enabled businesses to easily rent virtual storage and servers.

 What further propelled the growth of cloud computing was the advent of high-speed internet and the never-ending advances in data center technology.
 All these advances made it more cost-effective and accessible.
-As of now, cloud computing pertains to an inseparable aspect of the technology sector.
+As of now, the cloud technology pertains to an inseparable aspect of the technology sector.
 It has powering distinct progresses, right from individual emails to enterprise-level apps.

 Architecture Of Cloud Computing

-Talking about the architecture of cloud computing is quite imperative to completely understand this technology.
+Talking about the architecture of cloud platform is quite imperative to completely understand this technology.
 Its architecture is built on a network of multiple interconnected data centers.
 These centers are more often than not distributed globally.
 These guarantee scalability, availability and redundancy.

-The infrastructure of cloud computing is divided into many different service models.
+The infrastructure of cloud platform is divided into many different service models.
 With time, more and more of these are coming forth.
 Today, however, the three main service models are- Platform as a Service (PaaS), Software as a Service (SaaS) and Infrastructure as a Service (IaaS).
 Let's understand each of these briefly.

 • PaaS presents a platform that enables customers to run, manage and develop apps without having to work with the underlying infrastructure.